-Last week was the close of public comments on the final draft of the NextGrid Illinois Utility of the Future Study, a report that — while not an official roadmap for modernizing Illinois’ power grid and energy regulatory framework — represents the state’s biggest effort on that front.
+Last week was the close of public comments on the final draft of the NextGrid Illinois Utility of the Future Study (PDF), a report that — while not an official roadmap for modernizing Illinois’ power grid and energy regulatory framework — represents the state’s biggest effort on that front.

-The 256-page document is the result of 18 months of study and collaboration between the University of Illinois at Urbana-Champaign, the Illinois Commerce Commission, utilities ComEd and Ameren, grid operators PJM and MISO, and scores of advocacy groups, researchers, government agencies and companies.
+The 256-page document is the result of 18 months of study and collaboration between the University of Illinois Urbana-Champaign, the Illinois Commerce Commission (ICC), utilities ComEd and Ameren, grid operators PJM and MISO, and scores of advocacy groups, researchers, government agencies and companies.
 Other participating parties include Citizens Utility Board, the Union of Concerned Scientists, the Illinois Attorney General’s Office and Tesla.

 The scope of the report is massive, ranging from deployment and integration of grid edge technologies such as solar PV, energy storage, electric vehicles and community microgrids, to big-picture questions about overhauling the state’s utility regulatory structure to better cope with a more distributed and customer-centric energy future.

-NextGrid’s facilitators didn’t try to get participants in the 12 months of working groups that informed the report to reach consensus on any of these issues — that wasn’t part of its mandate.
+NextGrid’s facilitators didn’t try to encourage participants to reach consensus on any of these issues in the 12 months of working groups that informed the report — that wasn’t part of its mandate.
 Instead, its goals are to “explore legal, policy, market-based and technological options for further grid modernization efforts,” create a “common knowledge base about grid modernization” to inform that discussion, and “focus on how potential changes may impact customers, markets, communities, and the utilities [that] serve them.”

 The NextGrid report adopts the following working definition of the term grid "modernization": “all investments, technology adoption, necessary grid modifications and policy initiatives via legislative and regulatory actions to realize the envisioned capabilities and attributes of future grids.”
 But it doesn’t include any “investigation of the projected costs and benefits of grid modernization investment strategies,” although it presents plenty of stakeholder viewpoints on the subject.